cracrayol/project-aon/common/epub/README.txt

     Other formats can also be built, but they are not built by default nor will be removed if generated.

+    - To generate the ePub format ebooks, the Souvenir font needs to be available.
+Its location is defined in the Makefile.common.
+This font cannot be distributed by the Project, for more information see /common/fonts/README.txt

 WHAT WORKS
 ---------